TrashyOne/eventhorizon/README.md

 # eventhorizon
 the root tool for the meta surveillance devices (Quest 3/3s).
 ROOT ON BOOT

+> [!CAUTION]
+> No "developers" involved or mentioned with/in this project are resposible for any damage that may occur during, before or after the process.
+"Developers" involved includes but is not limited to, all individuals and organizations mentioned in the code/credits section, @veygax and FreeXR.

+> [!WARNING]
+> do NOT under any circumstances and until further notice, touch the "Install" or "Uninstall" buttons featured within the Magisk app, your headset will be bricked with the only road to recovery requiring physical intervention

 ## installation
 download the apk from releases and sideload